maru-odoo/documentation/content/applications/finance/payment_providers/authorize.rst

         - Navigate to :menuselection:`Keychain Access --> Certificate Assistant --> Request a Certificate From a Certificate Authority...`.
         - Enter your email address and the common name :guilabel:`merchant`.
 Select :guilabel:`Save to disk` and then click :guilabel:`Continue`.

       This file is the CSR that will be uploaded to Apple.
-In addition, you need to download your private key by doing the following:
+You will also need to download your private key by doing the following:

-        - Back in keychain, locate the private key :guilabel:`merchant`.
+        - Back in :guilabel:`Keychain Access`, locate the private key :guilabel:`merchant`.
 Right click on the key and click :guilabel:`Export "merchant"...`.
         - Make sure to select the file format `.p12` and then click :guilabel:`Save`.

     .. tab:: Linux